Paul Manship: Affiliations and awards

 For a number of summers early in his career, Manship found social and artistic companionship in Plainfield, New Hampshire, then part of the Cornish Art Colony, which attracted sculptors such as Augustus Saint-Gaudens, Herbert Adams, Daniel Chester French, and William Zorach.
 He visited first in 1915, returned the next three years, and then returned again a decade later.
 This period in his life has been recognized as significant, and Harry Rand observed that "Manship recognized 1916 as the year of his artistic maturity...[he] seemed to express modern ideas in terms of the primitive.

 Manship served on the board of the Smithsonian American Art Museum and chaired the board.
 Manship was affiliated with the National Academy of Design, the National Sculpture Society, and the American Academy of Arts and Letters.
 He served on the U.S. Commission of Fine Arts from 1937 to 1941.
 His many honors include a Pierpont Morgan fellowship, a Widener Gold Medal from the Pennsylvania Academy of Fine Arts, the Golden Plate Award of the American Academy of Achievement, and the award of Chevalier from the French Legion of Honor.
 Manship's extensive papers, maquettes and sculptures are housed in the Smithsonian's Archives of American Art.
 In 2004 the Smithsonian mounted a retrospective of Manship's career which resulted in a reappraisal of the sculptor's work.

-There is a gallery dedicated to the display of Manship's work at the Smithsonian American Art Museum.
+From 2007 to 2015, there was a gallery dedicated to the display of Manship's work at the Smithsonian American Art Museum.
+It featured twenty-five of the nearly five hundred Manship artworks from the museum's collection.

-Manship was father of the artist John Paul Manship (1927–2000).
+Paul Manship was the father of the artist John Paul Manship (1927–2000).